 Galaxy S4 Android 5.0 Lollipop update

-While Sam Mobile isn't disclosing any dates, we're still expecting Android 5.0 to arrive for the Exynos variant of the Galaxy S4 first, sometime at the end of February or in early March.
-With the accelerated update timeline for the Galaxy S5 though (reportedly December) the Lollipop update for the S4 may even come at the end of January or early February instead.
+We're expecting Android 5.0 to arrive for the Exynos variant of the Galaxy S4 first, sometime in early 2015 (as confirmed by Samsung in December).
 Of course, carriers will slow things down a little along with the usual regional delays and the update batching process adding some time to the process too.
-So even if we had a firm date, you'd still have an uncertain month-long window at the end of it.
+The Snapdragon version will follow soon after, but even if we had a firm date, there would still be uncertain month-long window to see it officially arrive OTA.

 Install Android 5.0 Lollipop on the Galaxy S4 manually

-Update: You can now install an early build of Google's latest operating system on the Galaxy S4 (GT-I9505) variant.
+You can install an early build of Google's latest operating system on the Galaxy S4 (GT-I9505) variant, if you so wish.
 Once again the XDA Developers forum has provided us with an unofficial Lollipop build based on CyanogenMod 12, and for an early community version it is, by all accounts, pretty full-featured and stable.
 Known issues include some (not uncommon) trouble with NFC, and micro SD card problems.
 Apart from that, everything else seems to be running pretty smoothly.
 If you're feeling up to it, head over to the S4 ROM thread at the XDA Developers forum.